mikeroze/piano_fundamentals/source/chapter1/ch1_topics/III.16.rst

 should be the exact opposite.
 Performance should be the final goal, the final reward for all the hard work.
-It is the demonstration of the ability to sway an audience, the ability to convey the grandest designs of the greatest musical geniuses that every lived.
+It is the demonstration of the ability to sway an audience, the ability to convey the grandest designs of the greatest musical geniuses that ever lived.
 Secure mental play is the single most effective method for reducing stage fright.

 One way to introduce students to performing at recitals is to hold mock